Recalling the Day

 Jim Cross (written c1996)

 In 1944 Hitler launched the attacks of V1 flying bombs and V2 rockets.
-At the time of the V1 bomb falling in California Holdings (5th July 1944) I was working for Mrs Spriggs, who owned a shop (now Spirit Hair Company, Kathleen Cottage) next to the butcher’s.
+At the time of the V1 bomb falling in California Holdings (5th July 1944) I was working for Mrs Spriggs, who owned a shop (now Spirit Hair Company, Kathleen Cottage) next to the butcher’s (now Canine Cutz).
 I worked there after school and on Saturday mornings.

 I was waiting for Mrs Spriggs to make up an order of groceries for Mrs Cheeseman who lived at the top of the Common in St David’s.
 Rather than leaving me to linger idly, Mrs Spriggs asked me to bring in some coal from the garden shed.
 It was whilst doing this, as l crouched on my hands and knees filling the bucket with coal, that the bomb fell.
 I found myself almost trapped by the remains and debris of the shed roof which had fallen in on top of me, but freed myself as quickly as possible to return to the shop.